-2.05 POLES, HEADS, AND SIGNS
+2.05 POLES, HEADS AND SIGNS

+A. Vehicle Traffic Signal Head Assembly: Comply with current MUTCD and ITE standards.

+1. Housing:

-- A. Vehicle Traffic Signal Head Assembly: Comply with current MUTCD and ITE standards. - 1.
-Housing: - a.
-Individual signal sections made of durable polycarbonate.
-Color shall be blackand integral to the materials composition. - b.
+- a.
+Individual signal sections made of a durable polycarbonate.
+Use color specified in the contract documents.
+Color to be an integral part of the materials composition. - b.
 Self-contained unit capable of separate mounting or inclusion in a signal face containing two or more signal sections rigidly and securely fastened together. - c.
 Equipped with openings and positive locking devices in the top and bottom so that it may be rotated between waterproof supporting brackets capable of being directed and secured at any angle in the horizontal plane. - d.
-Doors and lenses with suitable watertight gaskets and doors that are suitably hinged and held securely to the body of the housing by simple locking devices of noncorrosive material.
-Doors are to be easily removed and reinstalled without use of special tools.

-- 2. Optical System: Designed to prevent any objectionable reflection of sun rays even at times of the day when the sun may shine directly into the lens. - 3.
-Lenses: 12 inch diameter polycarbonate.
-Do not use glass lenses.
+Doors and lenses with suitable watertight gaskets and doors that are suitably hinged and held securely to the body of the housing by simple locking devices of non- corrosive material.
+Doors are to be easily removed and reinstalled without use of special tools. - 2.
+Optical System: Designed to prevent any objectionable reflection of sun rays even at times of the day when the sun may shine directly into the lens. - 3.
+Lenses: 12 Inch Diameter Polycarbonate.
+Do Not Use Glass Lenses.